 Paleo Protein and Collagen

-When transitioning to a keto diet I recommend adding Paleo Protein and Collagen Protein to your diet.
-Paleo Protein is a low-carb, clean source of complete protein that you can blend right into a smoothie.
-Collagen Protein is a zero-carb source of protein that you can stir into any hot or cold beverage.
-It’s perfect for smoothies, juices, tea, or even water!
+When transitioning to a keto diet I recommend adding Paleo Protein and Collagen to your diet.
+Paleo Protein is a low-carb, clean source of hydrolyzed bovine collagen protein that you can blend right into a smoothie.
+Collagen is a zero-carb source of protein that you can stir into any beverage or bowl.
+It’s perfect for smoothies, juices, acai bowls, and desserts!

 Women and anyone with thyroid dysfunction or chronic stress can benefit from supplementing with Adrenal Support when following a keto diet.
 Adrenal Support promotes optimal stress response, adrenal health, and stress hormone production.